ShayEatsMelon/ShayEatsMelon/README.md

 - 👋 Hi, I’m Shayan
-- 👀 I’m interested in Python, web dev, game dev
+- 👀 I’m interested in Python, web dev, Javascript
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Javascript
 - 💞️ I’m looking to collaborate on web or game development projects
 - 📫 How to reach me- send me a message